Scope

 for any existing obligation of the seller to provide updates for digital products, in contracts for the supply of goods with digital elements.

-8.4 Furthermore, for entrepreneurs, the statutory limitation periods for any existing statutory right of recourse remain unaffected.
+8.4 In addition, the statutory limitation periods for any existing statutory right of recourse remain unaffected for entrepreneurs.

-8.5 If the customer acts as a merchant within the meaning of § 1 HGB (German Commercial Code), they are subject to the commercial duty of inspection and notification of defects pursuant to § 377 HGB.
-If the customer fails to comply with the notification obligations regulated therein, the goods shall be deemed approved.
+8.5 If the customer acts as a merchant within the meaning of § 1 HGB, he is subject to the commercial obligation to inspect and give notice of defects in accordance with § 377 HGB.
+If the customer fails to comply with the notification obligations regulated there, the goods shall be deemed to have been approved.

-8.6 If the customer acts as a consumer, they are requested to complain about delivered goods with obvious transport damage to the deliverer and to inform the seller about this.
-If the customer fails to do so, this has no effect on their statutory or contractual claims for defects.
+8.6 If the customer acts as a consumer, he is asked to complain about delivered goods with obvious transport damage to the deliverer and to inform the seller of this.
+If the customer does not comply with this, this has no effect whatsoever on his statutory or contractual claims for defects.

 The law of the Federal Republic of Germany shall apply to all legal relationships between the parties, excluding the laws on the international sale of movable goods.
 For consumers, this choice of law only applies to the extent that the protection granted is not withdrawn by mandatory provisions of the law of the country in which the consumer has their habitual residence.